 and so many other techniques, way easier to do than having a VNS installed.

 ◙ The book Hiatal Hernia Syndrome: The Mother of All Illness?: A Guide to Self-Healing by that any chronic condition is the direct result of some aspect of digestive dysfunction and that the hiatal hernia syndrome (HHS) is the mother that birth all these conditions.
-A book worth reading,aspecially as it is only $4.99 on kindle.
-And we’ll get a pretty good idea of why the vagus nerve is not only related to digestive system.
+We’ll get a pretty good idea of why the vagus nerve is not related to digestive system only.

 ◙ There are also some supplements made from a vegetarian enzyme blend which is meant to maximizes proper digestion of fats, protein, and carbohydrates.
 E.g.: VNS Digestive Enzymes for Optimal Vagus Nerve Support.